‘Captions Speak Louder’ | Exhibition and Archive

-We’d like to thank The Barbican, who hosted the exhibition from its launch in November 2021, until early 2022.
 Stagetext’s archive, which inspired the exhibition, will live on at the University of Bristol Theatre Collection.
+Find out more about the archive.

 What did we do before captioning?
 We stayed at home